keboola/developers-docs/extend/registration/index.md

 - The application must validate its parameters, invalid configuration must result in an user error.
 - The events produced must be reasonable.
 Provide status messages if possible and with reasonable frequency.
 Avoid internal messages with no meaning to the end-user.
 Avoid flooding the event log or sending data files in the event log.
 - Set up [Continuos Deployment](/extend/registration/deployment/) so that you can keep the application up-date.
+- Use [semantic versioning](http://semver.org/) to mark and deploy versions of your application.
+Do not use `latest` image tag in production.